guga2002/AGRB.Optio.API/README.md

 The project will be available at **http://localhost:5000** or the port specified in the appsettings.json file.<br>

 <br>**Usage**<br>
-You can use any API client (e.g., Postman) to interact with the API.
-Below are some example endpoints you can use:<br>
+You can use any API client (e.g., Postman) to interact with the API.<br> Below are some example endpoints you can use:<br>

 GET /api/Merchants - Retrieve a list of all Merchants.<br>
 POST /api/Merchants - Create a new Merchant.<br>